Skip to Content

 • Buttermilk

-• Fresh Strawberries (1 Quart)
+• Fresh Strawberries (1 Quart): Purchase in-season

-• Powdered Sugar
+• Powdered Sugar: Also known as Confectioner’s Sugar

-Preheat your oven to 325º.
+Preheat your oven to 325ºF.
 Spray a 10-inch cast-iron skillet with non-stick cooking spray.
 Start by making the cake.
 In a large bowl, beat butter, sugar, and gelatin with a mixer at medium speed until fluffy (3-4 minutes).
 Scrape down the sides of the bowl as you mix.

 Eggs, butter and gelatin mixture.

-Add eggs, one at a time, beating well with each addition and stir in the vanilla.
+Add eggs, one at a time, beating well with each addition, and stir in the vanilla.

 Adding vanilla and eggs to cake mixture

 In a medium bowl, whisk together flour, baking powder, and salt.
-With mixer on low speed, gradually add flour mixture to the butter mixture while alternating with buttermilk – beginning and ending with the flour mixture.
+With the mixer on low speed, gradually add flour mixture to the butter mixture while alternating with buttermilk – beginning and ending with the flour mixture.

 Fold in the fresh strawberries.
 Spread the cake batter in the skillet.